readthedocs/website/content/pages/terms-of-service.rst

 Non-assignability
 ~~~~~~~~~~~~~~~~~

-Read the Docs may assign or delegate these Terms of Service and/or our `privacy-policy`,
+Read the Docs may assign or delegate these Terms of Service and/or our `Privacy Policy <{filename}/pages/privacy-policy.rst>`_,
 in whole or in part, to any person or entity at any time with or without your consent,
-including the license grant in `License grant to us <terms-of-service:License grant to us>`.
+including the license grant in `License grant to us`_.
 You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Policy without our prior written consent,
 and any unauthorized assignment and delegation by you is void.